opendp/dpcreator/server/opendp_apps/user/README.md

     - Using the Dataverse API token stored in the DataverseHandoff to retrieve additional user information from Dataverse
     - If the DataverseHandoff cannot be found or the API call fails, neither the OpenDPUser nor DataverseUser is created.
     - On successful DataverseUser creation, the handoffId is stored as an attribute on the OpenDPUser object.
-    - When the user logs in after email confirmation, if the OpenDPUser contains a `handoffId`, it is used to make a `dv-file` API call which:
-        - Retrieves the DataverseHandoff
-        - Retrieves the DataverseUser
-        - Constructs a DataverseFileInfo object
-        - The handoffId is then removed from the OpenDPUser object

-### Scenario 3: User Logins into a Local Account  / Not coming from Dataverse
+### Scenario 6: User Logins into a Local Account  / Coming from Dataverse

+In this scenario, the OpenDPUser and DataverseUser exist and the OpenDPUser has a `handoff_id` saved on the server side.

 - **Inputs**: username, password
-- **Objects retrieved**: An existing OpenDPUser (upon successful login)
-- **Additional processing**: If the OpenDPUser contains a `handoffId`, it is then used to make a `dv-file` API call which will create a DataverseFileInfo object -- as described at the end of Scenario 2

-### Scenario 4: User Logins into a Local Account  / Coming from Dataverse

-In this scenario, the OpenDPUser already exists but a DataverseUser does not.

-- **Inputs**: handoffId, username, password
-- **Objects retrieved**: An existing OpenDPUser
+- **Objects retrieved**: An existing OpenDPUser that has the `handoff_id` populated
 - **Additional processing**: The `handoffId` is saved in the Vue store and indicates the user has arrived from Dataverse.
 This `handoffId` is used to:
-    - If needed, make a DataverseUser object via API call and then
-    - Make a `dv-file` API call which will create a DataverseFileInfo object -- as described at the end of Scenario 2
+    - Make a `dv-file` API call which will create a DataverseFileInfo object by:
+        - Retrieving the DataverseHandoff
+        - Retrieving the DataverseUser
+        - Constructing a DataverseFileInfo object
+        - The handoffId is then removed from the OpenDPUser object
     - **_Possible Issue_**: The OpenDPUser object itself may contain a `handoffId` attribute that differs from the `handoffId` stored in the Vue store.
-In this case the `handoffId` saved in the Vue store is used to make a `dv-file` API call which will create a DataverseFileInfo object -- as described at the end of Scenario 2.
+In this case the `handoffId` saved in the Vue store is used to make a `dv-file` API call which will create a DataverseFileInfo object.

-### Scenario 5: User Creates an Account Through Social Auth / Not Coming from Dataverse
+### Scenario 7: User Creates an Account Through Social Auth

-This is every similar to Scenario #1.
+This is every similar to Scenario #3.
+Note, because the account is created via social auth, the user is automatically logged in, e.g. Scenario 8 is immediately triggered.

-- **Inputs**: Social Auth such as a Google Login
+- **Inputs**: Google auth, etc.
 - **Object created**: OpenDPUser
-- **Email Confirmation**: None.
-The OpenDPUser is immediately enabled and logged in.
+- **Email Confirmation**: Not applicable

-### Scenario 6: User Creates or Logs into an Account Through Social Auth / Coming from Dataverse
+### Scenario 8: User Logs into an Account Through Social Auth

-This scenario resembles Scenario #4.
+This scenario is somewhat similar to Scenario #6, except that the DataverseUser does not yet exist.

 - **Objects created or retrieved**: OpenDPUser
-- **Additional processing**: The `handoffId` is saved in the Vue store and indicates the user has arrived from Dataverse.
+- **Additional processing**: The `handoffId` has been saved in the Vue store and indicates the user has arrived from Dataverse.
 This `handoffId` is used to:
-    - If needed, make a DataverseUser object via API call and then
+    - Call `/api/dv-user/` to create/update a DataverseUser object.
+      - Inputs: `OpenDPUser.object_id`, `handoffId`
-    - Make a `dv-file` API call which will create a DataverseFileInfo object -- as described at the end of Scenario 2
+    -  Call `/api/dv-file/` to create a DataverseFileInfo object -- as described at the end of Scenario 6
     - _**Possible Issue**_: The OpenDPUser object itself may contain a `handoffId` attribute that differs from the `handoffId` stored in the Vue store.
-In this case the `handoffId` saved in the Vue store is used to make a `dv-file` API call which will create a DataverseFileInfo object -- as described at the end of Scenario 2.
+In this case the `handoffId` saved in the Vue store is used to make a `dv-file` API call which will create a DataverseFileInfo object.